On This Page

 While most therapists are prepared to work with a wide range of people, it can sometimes take a few tries to find the therapist who’s the best match for you.

 If you have information about your therapist, review it before your session to see if any concerns about compatibility arise.
-Come up with some questions you can ask to check.
+Come up with some questions you can ask to check if you’re a match.

 For example, you might want to ask if your therapist has worked with other people with your symptoms or how long they expect it will take to reach your therapeutic goals.